FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 ### Introducing the Form

-We remove the checkbox and the file upload from the copied form from bootstrap just for clarity and add the form template to our form component.
+We remove the checkbox and the file upload from the copied form from bootstrap for clarity and add the form template to our form component.
 Further we want to handle a Name for understanding.
 Lets modify the template to only work with a name.

 So our `form.component.html` looks like this now: